binarykore/SEI120G/README.md

 ## Donations and Payments:

-* Some of the Funds (30% of the Income / Transaction) will be donated to Feeding Programs and Charity..
+* Some of the Funds (30% of the Income / Transaction) will be donated to Feeding Programs and Charity ..

 ## Donations and Charity Drives: